Appeals of Violations Notices/Parking Privileges

 - Using different car and forgot to get permit for other car.

 Arrangements for all special, temporary and/or visitor parking permits are coordinated though the Department of Campus Safety.
 Issuance of a permit does not guarantee a parking space.
 Lack of space in a particular location is not considered a valid excuse for violating regulations.

 PARKING IN THE AREAS OUTLINED ABOVE WILL BE TIMED AND STRICTLY ENFORCED.
 TICKETS WILL BE ISSUED TO ALL VIOLATORS.

 - Permanent Mobility Impairments: Individuals with permanent mobility impairments must have an official handicapped license plate or placard on their vehicle issued by the state the vehicle is registered in to park in any of the designated handicapped spaces on campus.
 In addition, students and employees must also possess valid campus parking permits.

 - Temporary Mobility Impairments: Parking arrangements are available to individuals with documented temporary mobility impairments.
 Requests for a temporary handicapped parking permit must be accompanied by documentation from a physician and submitted to the Director of Campus Safety to be reviewed in conjunction with the Director of Health Services.

-> - Parking on campus between the hours of 12:00 midnight and 5:00 am is prohibited, except for resident students in designated resident student parking lots.
-Permission will be granted for disabled vehicles and vehicles belonging to people participating in college sponsored trips.
+Parking on campus between the hours of 12:00 midnight and 5:00 am is prohibited (including commuters), except for resident students in designated resident student parking lots.
+Permission will be granted for disabled vehicles, vehicles belonging to people participating in college sponsored trips, and visitors.
 In all cases, the owner/operator must contact the Department of Campus Safety.
 Vehicles parked overnight without prior approval may be booted and/or towed.

-> - Motorists are advised that all Pennsylvania laws and regulations pertaining to the use of motor vehicles apply to all drivers and vehicles on the campus of Keystone College.
+- Motorists are advised that all Pennsylvania laws and regulations pertaining to the use of motor vehicles apply to all drivers and vehicles on the campus of Keystone College.